Regional (V/Line) paper ticket types

 Family Traveller tickets are available for travel to/from all V/Line locations except for travel wholly within Zone 2 or Zone 1 and 2.

-Family Traveller tickets can be used by adults travelling with children older than four and under 17 (from 30 January 2017, children aged between 5 and 18 inclusive)
+Family Traveller tickets can be used by adults travelling with children aged between 5 and 18 inclusive.

-From 30 January 2017, customers aged 17 and 18 will need to carry proof of age such as a PTV ID, learners permit, driver licence or passport.
+Passengers aged 17 and 18 need to carry proof of age such as a PTV ID, learners permit, driver licence or passport.

-Children under four years old (from 30 January 2017, under 5 years old) travel free but must be accompanied by a parent or guardian.
+Children under 5 years old travel free but must be accompanied by a parent or guardian.

 The adult may travel on a concession ticket if they are entitled to.
 The Family Traveller is not available if the adult is using a free pass, privilege ticket, periodical ticket or free travel voucher.

-All customers using the Family Traveller ticket must travel together at all times.
+All passengers using the Family Traveller ticket must travel together at all times.
 If there are more than two children travelling with each adult, additional children will pay the standard child fare.

 Family Traveller tickets are only available in paper form and are not available with myki.